 The chopping may take a few seconds.
 Upon completion a dialog will inform you whether the chopping has been successful or whether errors occurred.

-In the following example the audio file is divided in two ways and linked to an additional tier: In the „Timeline“ tier, the audio file was chopped with the option „Based on the timeline“), in the „Tier“ tier, the audio file was only chopped based on the tear of the speaker „Fichte“.
-The assigned „audio snippets can only be played directly from the musical score.
+In the following example the audio file is divided in two ways and linked to an additional tier: In the „Timeline“-tier, the audio file was chopped with the option („Based on the timeline“), in the „Tier“-tier, the audio file was only chopped based on the tear of the speaker „Fichte“.
+The assigned „audio snippets” can only be played directly from the musical score.

 The newly generated files are saved in the previously defined directory.
 A consecutive number and the first symbol of the associated event were automatically added to the previously chosen Base filename: